-- Tourism: In 2011, the Icelandic government approved a new public strategy for tourism in Iceland in recognition of tourism's potential as a means to diversify and stimulate national, regional and local economic growth, as well as to create jobs, attract foreign direct investment and earn foreign currency income.
-As a result, the tourism industry sector has emerged in recent years as an important contributor to Iceland's GDP, with the number of tourists increasing 40 per cent. in 2016, 24 per cent. in 2017 and 5 per cent. in 2018, in each case as compared to the previous year, but growth is expected to moderate in the medium term (source: Statistics Iceland, Isavia, Arion Bank Research).
-In view of its contribution to the Icelandic economy, any decline of the Icelandic tourism industry sector, whether as a result of a global economic downturn, financial difficulties of key companies in the tourism industry, natural disasters, a significant appreciation of Icelandic Krona or otherwise, could have an adverse impact on the Icelandic economy. - Seafood: Although Iceland's exports of other products have increased in relative terms, seafood remains a principal export for Iceland.
-The principal focus of the Icelandic seafood industry sector is the fishing, farming and processing of different seafood species.
-The seafood industry in Iceland therefore depends on the availability of plentiful stocks of various seafood species and the international demand for seafood, and any decline in stocks, a decrease in quotas for a particular seafood species, a decrease in international demand or a significant appreciation of Icelandic Krona could have a material adverse effect on the seafood industry sector.
-The exit of the United Kingdom from the European Union could have material impact on the seafood industry in Iceland both in terms of trade with United Kingdom and the current use of United Kingdom as a point of entry into the European Union market.

-- Aluminium: Iceland's aluminium industry sector has developed as a result of the availability of extensive, relatively inexpensive renewable energy sources to support energy-intensive aluminium smelting operations.
+- Tourism: In view of its contribution to the Icelandic economy, any decline of the Icelandic tourism industry sector such as that currently being experienced as a result of the COVID-19 pandemic, and whether otherwise as a result of a global economic downturn, financial difficulties of key companies in the tourism industry, natural disasters, a significant appreciation of Icelandic Krona or other factors, could have an adverse impact on the Icelandic economy. - Seafood: The seafood industry in Iceland depends on the availability of plentiful stocks of various seafood species and the international demand for seafood, and any decline in stocks, a decrease in quotas for a particular seafood species, a decrease in international demand or a significant appreciation of Icelandic Krona could have a material adverse effect on the seafood industry sector.
+The exit of the UK from the European Union could have material impact on the seafood industry in Iceland both in terms of trade with the UK and the current use of the UK as a point of entry into the European Union market. - Aluminium: Iceland's aluminium industry sector has developed as a result of the availability of extensive, relatively inexpensive renewable energy sources to support energy-intensive aluminium smelting operations.
 Consequently, aluminium (smelted from imported raw materials) has become a principal component of Iceland's exports.
 Should the price of aluminium decline, to the point where it is no longer economical for aluminium producers to ship raw materials for smelting in Iceland, or if aluminium producers are able to find equivalent or cheaper sources of energy for their smelting operations, Iceland's aluminium exports could decline. - Energy: According to the National Energy Authority of Iceland (Orkustofnun), nearly all stationary energy in Iceland is derived from renewable sources, such as hydro, wind and geothermal sources, and Iceland has become a key exporter of know-how regarding renewable energy sources.
-If Iceland is not able to keep up with the pace of worldwide developments in energy technology, for example, due to a shortage of skilled technicians or a lack of educational programmes specialising in energy, or if foreign investment in Icelandic energy projects and initiatives is not sufficient for its projected growth, Iceland's advantage in the energy industry sector could be impaired. - Real estate: As tourism and the Icelandic population continue to increase, and assuming continued low levels of unemployment in Iceland, there will be a corresponding need for additional real estate development.
-For example, the Research subdivision of the Bank estimates that 8,000 to 9,000 housing units will be needed in the next three years (an increase of approximately 6-7 per cent. from current levels).
-However, any deterioration of the underlying factors which are driving this increased demand for real estate, such as a decline in tourism or an unexpected macroeconomic event increasing unemployment, could have a material adverse effect on the real estate industry sector in Iceland.
+If Iceland is not able to keep up with the pace of worldwide developments in energy technology, for example, due to a shortage of skilled technicians or a lack of educational programmes specialising in energy, or if foreign investment in Icelandic energy projects and initiatives is not sufficient for its projected growth, Iceland's advantage in the energy industry sector could be impaired. - Real estate: There has been a need for additional real estate development in Iceland, due to robust population growth in recent years, changing demographics and a housing shortage.
+However, any deterioration of the underlying factors which are driving this increased demand for real estate, such as the current decline in tourism and increase in unemployment, could have a material adverse effect on the real estate industry sector in Iceland.